NavyaOberoi/Stock-Performance-Analysis/README.md

 ## Summary
 This project was under the Python Project Course, which was intended to demonstrate foundational Python skills for working with data.
-It involves working in a hands-on lab and using yfinance library and Beautiful Soup library to extract data and perform its analysis and basic visualization.
+It involves working in a hands-on lab and using yfinance library and Beautiful Soup library to extract data and perform its analysis.

 ## Developed Skills
 - Data extraction using the yfinance library